terra-money/docs/docs/dev/spec-treasury.md

 ### Tax Rate

 - type: `Dec`
-- current min: .1%
+- min: .1%
-- current max: 1%
+- max: 1%

 The value of the Tax Rate policy lever for the current epoch.

 ### Reward Weight

 - type: `Dec`
-- current: 100%
+- default: `1`

 The value of the Reward Weight policy lever for the current epoch.
-As of Columbus-5, the reward weight is set to 100%.
+As of Columbus-5, the reward weight is set to `1`.

 ### Tax Caps